Wondering when to take away the pacifier from your baby or toddler? Keep reading to learn the best time to take away the pacifier and how to wean it!

 You can also achieve a similar effect by decreasing the pacifier nipple size over the course of a handful of nights.

 FridaBaby makes a Paci Weaning System that has five different pacifiers with decreasing nipple sizes.
 This system is meant to gradually decrease your baby’s reliance on pacifier soothing.
-I haven’t worked with any families who have used this, but I see how it could work for a more gradual wean.

 No matter when you choose to wean off of the pacifier, it’s most important to stay consistent and hold firm.
-There will probably be some tears, but I promise the transition will be over soon!
+There will probably be some tears, but I promise the transition will be over soon.